 The competition will be in two stages.

-There will be a preliminary round on Sunday, 5th November in London (Taggs Yard, Barnes).
+There will be a preliminary round on Sunday, 5th November in London (Taggs Yard, Barnes) and at a studio in Burton on Trent, Midlands.
 Judges will be drawn from members of the Association, who have not themselves submitted candidates.
 They will select a maximum of eight competitors for the final.

-The final will be held on Saturday, 19th November at Trinity Laban Conservatoire of Music & Dance from 4.00pm.
+The final will be held on Sunday, 19th November at Trinity Laban Conservatoire of Music & Dance from 2.00pm until 4.00pm.
 The winner of the competition will be offered a masterclass for their school or college from an AESS member in addition to the prize.